CGM Deep Dive

 Taleb’s work — especially Fooled by Randomness, The Black Swan, and Skin in the Game — revolves around a core question:

-“Are the people making the decisions and regulating carrying the downside of those decisions?”
+“Are the people making the decisions carrying the downside of those decisions?”

-If the answer is “no”, he argues, then the precautionary principle must take priority whenever the risk is asymmetric.
+If the answer is “no”, the precautionary principle must take priority whenever the risk is asymmetric.

 With insulin dosing, the risk is inherently asymmetric: almost all of the time, CGM helps; occasionally, if things align in the wrong way, the consequences can be very serious.